vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/data-model/log.md

 There are cases where Vector interacts with formats that don't have a formal timestamp definition, such as JSON.
 In these cases, Vector ingests the timestamp in its primitive form (string or integer).
-You can then coerce the field into a timestamp using the coercer transform.
-If you're parsing this data out of a string, all Vector parser transforms include a `types` option, allowing you to extract and coerce in one step.
+You can then coerce the field into a timestamp using a `remap` transform with the `parse_timestamp` VRL function.

 #### Time zones